A Typical Day At Camp

 Adventures and recreational activities that campers have experienced in the past include whitewater rafting, hiking, paddling, rock climbing, swimming at a pool or lake, and playing Goalball, soccer, Ultimate frisbee, and basketball.
-Crafts like fair trade jewelry-making, origami-folding, bracelet-weaving, and peace fan-making are always an option during free time, as are board and card games.
-Peacebuilders Camp also has a library of books about peacemakers that campers can read, and campers can take walks around the farm to visit the animals or enjoy the farm’s playground area.
+Crafts and art activities are always an option during free time, as are board and card games.
+Campers can also check out Koinonia’s library, take walks around the farm, or enjoy the farm’s playground area.

 In addition, campers have the opportunity to share their talents with each other.
 Past camp sessions have included a talent show or art exhibition.
 Some campers have even started impromptu dance parties.

 At the end of each day, campers join closing circle for storytelling about peacemaking heroes, a “kudos circle” to offer gratitude to each other, and planning for the next day’s activities.
 After time for showers, lights-out is around 10 pm each evening.

 Here are a few examples of specific days at camp from previous years:

 Right to Freedom of Opinion and Expression (Article 19)